SETIatHCRO/Front-Page/Phones/README.md

 If you are specifying groups as members (vs. actual extensions), append a "#" to the end of the member.

 So for example, add extension 114 as `114`, but add group 310 as `310#`

+Change "Mark Answered Elsewhere" to "Yes".
+This avoids spurious "missed call" notifications on phones that did not pick up, as long as *someone* picked up.
+For big groups, consider using "Always", to avoid spamming missed call notifications to everyone's phones.

+The default setting, "No", means that every phone other than the one that actually picked up will show a missed call, which means lots of useless missed call notifications.

 ## Adding a Page Group